morawskim/guzzle-xdebug-middleware/README.md

 $client = new GuzzleHttp\Client(['handler' => $stack]);
 ```

-All requests made by the guzzle client above will include `XDEBUG_SESSION_START=phpstorm` in
+All requests made by the guzzle client above will include `XDEBUG_SESSION=phpstorm` in
 the GET query.